Matt Inman

 But I deeply believe that this courageous endeavor is what gets us out of boredom and exhaustion and into an enlivened spirit.
 It is the process that heals inter-generational wounds that weigh us down.
 And it is the movement that asks us and others to show up differently within our cultures and communities.

-I have studied therapy in undergraduate and graduate school as well as a certificate program in Relationally Focused Psychodynamic Therapy (RFPT) from the Contemporary Psychodynamic Institute.
-RFPT starts with the belief that the relationship formed in therapy is as healing as any relational content that could be taught.
-It is within this relational process that we build new dynamics that work better for you as well as be honest and get creative when we re-enact old, painful stories.
+I have studied therapy in undergraduate and graduate school as well as a certificate program in Relational Psychodynamic Therapy (RPT) from the Contemporary Psychodynamic Institute.
+RPT starts with the belief that the relationship formed in therapy is as healing as any relational content that could be taught.
+It is within this relational process that we build new dynamics that work better and break old, decades long dynamics that have far outlived their shelf life.

-We go back in our individual and cultural stories so we can move forward in them with greater agency, creativity and love.
+We go back into your individual and cultural stories so we can feel them and move forward in them with greater agency, creativity and love.
 That is my hope for me and that is my hope for you.